greltel/ABAP-Point-Gate/README.md

 # ABAP Point Gate

 The ABAP Point Gate is a structured approach to managing ABAP exit points by isolating custom code from the SAP core.
-It helps keep systems clean, maintainable, and upgrade-friendly by standardizing how enhancements are implemented.

 ## License
 This project is licensed under the [MIT License](https://github.com/greltel/ABAP-Point-Gate/blob/main/LICENSE).